Hyperloop One Facts & FAQ

 Is there a height, age or weight requirement for riding a Hyperloop?

-How confident are you that your technology will work We have already built, tested and validated a number of these subsystems/components.
-This has substantially reduced the risk of trying everything out for the first time in the full-scale Devloop test in 2017.
+How confident are you that your technology will work We have already built, tested and validated some these subsystems/components.
+This work has substantially reduced the risk of trying everything out for the first time in the full-scale Devloop test in 2017.

 Where will Hyperloop One get its power?
 We’re energy-agnostic.
 Our system can draw power from whichever energy sources are available along the route.
 If that means solar and wind, then the entire system is 100% carbon free.